jorbDehmel/oak/README.md

 The techniques used herein can easily be adapted to create a wide variety of interfacial files.

-## Grep- File RegEx Search

-Difficulty: Moderate

-This example covers:
-- Terminal output
-- Command line arguments
-- Regular expressions
-- File input and output

-This example requires:
-- An understanding of `Oak` syntax
-- A Linux terminal
-- An `acorn` compiler installation
-- A `boost` `C++` library installation
-- A basic understanding of regular expressions

 ## A Server and Client Using Sockets, RegEx, and File IO